Letters from Lodi

 Lodi's 2022 Wine & Chocolate experience is more varied and sumptuous than ever!

 It's back by overwhelmingly popular demand!
-Many a first-time Lodi wine lover has enjoyed this yearly experience — where Lodi vintners swing open their doors and wow them with their fresh, sumptuous wines, delicious culinary offerings and homespun hospitality — and walked away with a lifetime's appreciation for Lodi wine country.
+Many a first-time Lodi wine lover has enjoyed this yearly experience — where Lodi vintners swing open their doors and wow them with their fresh, sumptuous wines, delicious culinary offerings, and homespun hospitality — and walked away with a lifetime's appreciation for Lodi wine country.

 By the same token, for over two decades — 2022 will mark 25 years of Lodi Wine & Chocolate celebrations — longtime Lodi wine lovers have returned time and time again.
-They know a great deal when they see, or rather taste, it.
+They know a great deal when they see or rather taste, it.

-This year Lodi vintners will be changing up its winning "formula" quite significantly.
+This year Lodi Vintners will be changing up its winning "formula" quite significantly.
 First, rather than two whole days of passport-style winery visitations, there will be just one day of winery hopping, taking place on Saturday, February 5, 2022.

-• Friday Evening Winemaker Dinners (February 4, 2022) — On this night you may sign up ahead of time for one of nine different dinners where you will be able to wine-and-dine, close-up and personally, with Lodi winemakers and winery owners.
+• Friday Evening Winemaker Dinners (February 4, 2022) — On this night you may sign up ahead of time for one of nine different dinners where you will be able to wine-and-dine, close-up, and personal, with Lodi winemakers and winery owners.
 Each of these intimate, enlightening experiences will vary, and seating will be limited!
 Yes, you would also be enjoying this dinner with fellow wine and food lovers, but anyone who has attended one of these dinners can attest to the fact that this is also a great way to meet new friends.
 Face it, after the challenges of the past two years many of us need this.
 The sheer love of sumptuous, friendly wines tends to bring everyone together, and Lodi wine is as sumptuous and friendly as it gets!

-• Sunday Winemaker's Brunch (February 6, 2022) — We encourage you to wake up slowly on Sunday morning following your day of winery visits, and then top off your weekend with a special event taking place at Lodi's luxurious Wine & Roses Hotel, Restaurant and Spa, ranked as one of the most romantic destinations in the world (we always dare untethered couples to visit Wine & Roses without walking away spontaneously engaged!).
+• Sunday Winemaker's Brunch (February 6, 2022) — We encourage you to wake up slowly on Sunday morning following your day of winery visits, and then top off your weekend with a special event taking place at Lodi's luxurious Wine & Roses Hotel, Restaurant, and Spa, ranked as one of the most romantic destinations in the world (we always dare untethered couples to visit Wine & Roses without walking away spontaneously engaged!).
 Starting at 11:00 AM, Lodi winemakers will be pouring whites, rosés, and sparkling wines to go with brunch-themed delicacies prepared by Wine & Roses' consummate chefs.
 This is also a chance to meet and chat with winemakers you may have missed over the weekend!